Mississippi Christian Choctaws: Athletic facilities

-In the summer of 2005 Mississippi College opened new athletic practice fields which support soccer and football.
+In the summer of 2005 Mississippi Christian opened new athletic practice fields which support soccer and football.
 Plans include expansion in the near future which will add an extra practice field as well as two new intramural fields for student flag football, soccer, and general student use.

 Choctaw nickname

-In a letter dated February 17, 2006, Mississippi College received word that the NCAA has removed its policy restrictions in the use of the name Choctaw for MC athletics.
+In a letter dated February 17, 2006, Mississippi Christian received word that the NCAA has removed its policy restrictions in the use of the name Choctaw for MC athletics.
 The school did stop using the former mascot, Chief Choc.

 Lee Royce, president of the college said, "We are pleased with the ruling from the NCAA giving their approval of our request to remove Mississippi College from the list of institutions subject to the policy’s restrictions.
 We are very appreciative of the Mississippi Band of Choctaw Indians’ support of our use of the Choctaw name, and look forward to continuing our mutual relationship of respect and cooperation."

 Rev. Montie Davis of Pascagoula, MS came up with the mascot name "Choctaws" while attending college at Mississippi College.
 Prior to being named the Choctaws the schools football team was called the "Collegians."
 The 1921 football teams went 7–2–1 with wins over Tulane University and the University of Mississippi and also a tie with the University of Florida.
 After this great year the students at Mississippi College decided that the name Collegians just did not fit the team and decided to hold a contest for where students could submit possible nicknames which would be voted on.
 Rev. Davis found that an old Choctaw trail crossed the campus and it was part of the original Natchez Trace, so he entered the name "Choctaws."
 His suggestion, plus three other – Yellowjackets, Dutchies, and Warriors – were among the final four to be voted on.
 Rev. Davis was quick to point out to his fellow students why three of the names would not be acceptable.
 "Yellowjackets," he said, "were good only in dry weather" and just the week before the football team had played on a muddy and wet field.
 Dutchies was in honor of the president of MC, Dr. J.W.
 Provine, and wouldn't mean anything to people outside the school.
 Warriors?
 What Warriors?
 Rev. Davis let the students know that the Choctaws were known for their bravery, fair play, had speed to burn, could run like deer, and could swim like a fish if needed.
 After the final vote was cast, the name "Choctaws" was the clear winner and the school has been called that ever since the 1921 season.